 Typically, you’d use the advanced Social Network Analysis (SNA) features in our visualization products to identify highly-connected individuals.
 The friendship paradox is an alternative metric that could provide similar results.

 We can take the paradox further.
-Whether you’re investigating a suspected organised crime group, looking for bottlenecks in an IT network, or searching for the source of a cyber attack, using our visualization tools to identify the key players in a network can help you target analysis and gain insight.
+Whether you’re investigating a suspected organized crime group, looking for bottlenecks in an IT network, or searching for the source of a cyber attack, using our visualization tools to identify the key players in a network can help you target analysis and gain insight.

 In large organizations, knowing which people are the busiest can help managers assign work more efficiently.
 Similarly, knowing whether an unhappy employee is likely to have influence over the majority of people in the office might impact how you handle their issue.
 In knowledge management, an awareness of the most popular reports, articles or themes could help manage existing and inform future content.